Rachel-Eva/Dice-roll/README.md

         print("[-----]")
 ```
 ## Step 6 :
 The variable 'x' is initiated by the user.
-If the user inputs 'y', the loop repeats.
-If the user inputs 'n', the flow of control exits the loop.
+If the user inputs 'r', the loop repeats.
+If the user inputs 'x', the flow of control exits the loop.
 ```
-x=input("press y to roll again and n to exit:")
+x=input("press r to roll again and x to exit:")
 ```
 # Entire program:
 ```
 import random
-x = "r"
+x = "y"
-while x == "r":
+while x == "y":
+	no = random.randint(1,6)
 	if no == 1:
 		print("[-----]")
 		print("[     ]")